-We expect a lot from kids in the early elementary years: mastering new skills and routines, sharing and compromising with others, spending long periods away from the familiarity of home.
+We expect a lot from kids in the early elementary years: mastering new skills and routines, sharing and compromising with others, and spending long periods away from the familiarity of home.
 Giving kids a headstart with preschool material can help them succeed when formal schooling begins.
-Specifically, a familiarity with Kindergarten concepts and ideas ahead of time can help ease the transition when learning milestones really start to count.
+Specifically, familiarity with Kindergarten concepts and ideas ahead of time can help ease the transition when learning milestones really start to count.

 Thankfully, preschool doesn’t have to be strict, time-consuming, or expensive.
 In fact, much of the learning can be done at home, but a good preschool learning kit is essential.
 In this guide, we explore your options and provide tips and advice to help your little one succeed.

 Letters and numbers figure prominently in preschool curricula, but math and reading aren’t the only subjects that matter.
 Let’s take a look at the broad learning categories preschoolers should be exposed to.

 A primary goal of preschool is to prepare children for reading by learning the alphabet.
 Kids should learn all 26 capital letters in preschool.
 They should also be exposed to lowercase letters, though they may not remember them all at this stage.
 Pre-reading practice should go beyond letters, though.
 Kids need to be singing, rhyming, and listening to and discussing books as well.

 Pre-math skill development is a major focus in preschool.
 During the year, children should learn to recognize the numbers 0 through 10.
 They should practice counting objects until they are able to count to 10 or more.
 Keep in mind that kids this age may not actually connect number symbols to the quantities they are counting.
 This connection may come later.